“You’re going to raise WHAT????” Tami sputtered, laughing so hard I thought about getting out the defibrillator.

 - They gorge on weed seeds and obnoxious insects but leave the good bugs alone, giving you the most glorious vegetable garden in town.

-- They love to cuddle their special humans (which brings up a question: How the hell do you cuddle a chicken?).
+- They love to cuddle their special humans (question: How the hell do you cuddle a chicken?).

 - They can be taught to play the piano.